Courses

 Introduction to Judaism, Christianity and Islam

 This survey course provides an introduction to the world religions that originated in the Middle East, with an emphasis on their foundational stories, leading figures, and collective memory.
 We begin with the stories of the Hebrew Bible / Old Testament and then delve into their relationship with the foundational stories of Judaism, Christianity, and Islam.
 We examine the ancient origins of these religions, their sacred texts, their historical development, and build up the frameworks to understand their contemporary manifestations.
-Class activities, visits to houses of a worship, and a media project equip students to understand the role of religion in their communities and American society today.
+Class activities, visits to houses of worship, and a media project equip students to understand the role of religion in their communities and American society today.

 Gender, Sex, and Religion